seandstewart/bardly/bardly/plays/romances/pericles/uncut.md

 Neither is our profession any trade; it's no
 calling.
 But here comes Boult.

-*Re-enter BOULT, with the a Pirate and MARINA*
+*Re-enter BOULT, with the Pirates and MARINA*

 **BOULT**
 *\[To MARINA]*
 Come your ways.
-My master, you say she's a virgin?
+My masters, you say she's a virgin?

 **First Pirate**
-O, sir, I doubt it not.
+O, sir, we doubt it not.

 **BOULT**
 Master, I have gone through for this piece, you see: